Kashio/kaiser/README.md

 };

 // we must implmenet logic function, this function is called in each step
-// it's the core of your component TextInserterTransformer.prototype.logic = function(resource, callback) {
+// it's the core of our component TextInserterTransformer.prototype.logic = function(resource, callback) {
 	var self = this;
 	if (self.canTransform(resource)) {